 However, synthetic non-food based supplements can create severe excesses and overdoses.
 Good examples are fat soluble vitamins ADEK or overdoses of minerals in chemically manufactured mineral supplements.
-I frequently see this in hair testing dogs.
+I frequently see this in dogs' hair mineral test results.

-A simple example of the difference between taking a cheap synthetic multivitamin that commonly causes stomach upsets when taken on empty stomach and a naturally fermented multivitamin that usually does not cause such symptoms.
+A simple example is the difference between taking a cheap synthetic multivitamin that commonly causes stomach upset when taken on an empty stomach and a naturally fermented multivitamin that usually does not cause such symptoms.

-There are two major and very common problems in nutrition and the origin of premature aging and chronic disease:
+There are two major and very common problems in nutrition and the origin of premature ageing and chronic disease:

-It is not a question if supplements are needed but what forms to give and which ones to avoid.
+It is not a question of whether supplements are needed but what forms to give and which ones to avoid.

 Additional recommended reading: